davidpersson/li3_translate/README.md

        'Translatable' => [
            'default' => 'ja',
            'locales' => ['en', 'it', 'ja'],
-           'fields' => ['name', 'profile']
+           'fields' => ['name']
        ]
    ];

    // ...
 ```

-* The default option is only necessary if you are saving multiple languages in one create or save command.
+* The default option is required, espececially if you are saving multiple languages in one create or save command.
 A base language of which to gather the content and validate against is needed.
 This ensures that your validations will still work.

 * The locales that you want to use is fairly self explanatory, it simply tells the plugin which languages you want support for.